|

 What happens if I check the box labeled 'Remember Me' when I sign into World Community Grid?

-If you check the 'remember me' box when you sign into World Community Grid then you will be automatically signed into the website the next time that you visit from the same computer.
-This means that you do not have to sign in again in order to access your My Grid pages or post in the forums.
-You can have World Community Grid 'remember me' on as many computers as you wish.
+If you check the 'Remember Me' box when you sign into World Community Grid then you will be automatically signed into the website the next time that you visit from the same device.
+This means that you will not have to sign in again in order to access your My Contribution pages or post in the forums.
+You can have World Community Grid 'Remember' you on as many devices as you wish.
 If you wish World Community Grid to stop remembering you, then all you need to do is click on 'sign out' at the top right of our pages.

-As a security precaution World Community Grid will not automatically sign you into the website if you have not accessed the website from a computer for more than two weeks.
-Additionally, if you change your password, then World Community Grid will continue to remember you only on the computer where you changed your password.
-However, next time you visit World Community Grid you can then check the 'remember me' box and World Community Grid will continue to remember you from that computer.
+As a security precaution World Community Grid will not automatically sign you into the website if you have not accessed the website from a device for more than two weeks.
+Additionally, if you change your password, then World Community Grid will continue to remember you only on the device where you changed your password.
+However, next time you visit World Community Grid you can then check the 'Remember Me' box and World Community Grid will continue to remember you from that device.

 I checked the 'Remember Me' box when I signed in, but now the site is asking me to log in again.